Sen̓áḵw: Commercial development plans

 In 2019, Squamish Nation unveiled plans to build a large housing project on the returned lands near the south end of the Burrard Street Bridge.
 Initially proposed at 3,000 units, the plan was later expanded to 6,000 purpose-built rental apartments.
 Some buildings will reach 56 storeys, exempt from local height restrictions.

 The project includes 886 vehicle parking spaces, 4,477 bicycle stalls, and a new transit hub at the south end of Burrard Bridge.
 On September 6, 2022, Prime Minister Justin Trudeau announced a billion federal loan to fund the first two phases of the project.

+In June 2026, floor plans and asking rental prices for 3- and 4-bedroom units in the Phase 1 towers were posted online, prompting a backlash over "what looks to be well over market pricing," including an asking price of $9,070/month for a 1290 ft2 3-bedroom apartment.

 Construction progress

 By March 2024, the project's official website confirmed a four-phase construction timeline, targeting occupancy from 2025 to 2030.
 At completion, the development will include at least rental homes, of which will be designated affordable, with a total of 4000000 sqft of floor space; approximately 45000 sqft will be built using mass timber.

-Construction of the first phase began in September 2022, following Trudeau’s funding announcement, and features three towers:
+Construction of the first phase began in September 2022, following Trudeau's funding announcement, and features three towers: